 |Engine:||16ft 3in||16ft 3in|

 None of the J5s survived into preservation.

-London Road Models have announced a 4mm scale etched kit of the J5.
+London Road Models sell a 4mm scale etched brass kit of the J5.

 Thank you to the Rosewarne family for the photograph of LNER No. 3035.